Michael Green (writer): Career

 Green's first television writing credit was on Sex and the City.
 He was the creator and writer of the 2009 NBC series Kings, a drama based on the biblical story of King David but set in an alternate present.
 Other television credits also include Everwood, Smallville, Jack and Bobby and Heroes.

 In 2007, Green, along with the rest of the Heroes writing staff, was nominated for an Emmy Award for Outstanding Drama Series and the WGA Award for New Series.
 Heroes won for Favorite New TV Drama at the 33rd People's Choice Awards.

 In 2009, Green was hired by 20th Century Fox to pen an early draft of Fantastic Four with Akiva Goldsman producing.

 Green's feature writing career began with Green Lantern in 2011.
 He wrote or co-wrote four films released in 2017: James Mangold's Logan, Ridley Scott's Alien: Covenant, Denis Villeneuve's Blade Runner 2049, and Kenneth Branagh's Murder on the Orient Express.

 He developed, wrote and is an executive producer for the Starz series American Gods with Bryan Fuller.
 It is adapted from Neil Gaiman's novel of the same name.

-In November 2017, Death on the Nile, an adaptation of the novel of the same name, was reported to be in active development with Green returning as screenwriter.
-By February 2018, Branagh and Green were both confirmed to return as director and writer respectively.
-In 2020, Green signed an overall deal with Netflix.
-As of October 2023, he is writing a film adaptation of the acclaimed video game BioShock for Netflix.
-In November 2023, Green was hired to write a new script for Marvel Studios's planned film Blade.
+Green later adapted two additional Agatha Christie mysteries, Death on the Nile (2022) and A Haunting in Venice (2023).
+As of November 2023 Green is a Non-writing executive producer on Marvel Studios's Blade.
+In 2023, he signed an overall deal with Netflix and co-created the adult animated series, Blue Eye Samurai.
+Currently, Green is developing season two of Blue Eye Samurai with co-creator Amber Noizumi.
+In 2024, Blue Eye Samurai won six Annie Awards, an Artios Award and four Emmy awards including Outstanding Animated Program.